 There were Moai at the beach!
 What could be better than that?

 After jumping in the waves until we were exhausted, we did what any normal people would do.
 We started building a sand Moai.
 You know, instead of a sand castle.
 It didn’t work out as well as we had hoped, and in the end we decided it looked like a cross between a dog and George Washington.

 Tamir claims he did not intentionally take this picture to make it look like the sand Moai is checking out the girl in the bikini.

 Amanda and I had scheduled diving and snorkeling for the next day, but we realized we really did need another day with the car to see everything we wanted.
-I cancelled snorkeling altogether because of sunburn, Amanda rescheduled diving, and we spent the next day exploring more of the island with Tamir and Susanne.
+I cancelled snorkeling altogether because of sunburn, Amanda rescheduled diving, and we spent the next day exploring more of Easter Island with Tamir and Susanne.
 Not only was it amazing to actually be able to see the Moai, but it was so much fun to drive around with new friends.

 Thanks to Tamir and Susanne for letting me use a few of their photos for this post!

 You might also enjoy: